|

 the responsibility of the user and is in no way automated by the presence of a

-organisations must ensure that any users who are required to use the system for
+Healthcare organisations must ensure that any users who are required to use the

-the allocation of service users to specific teams or care pathways, have the
+system for the allocation of service users to specific teams or care pathways,

 ·